-- The University of Minnesota definition of the term "resident" may be different from the definitions developed by other, non-University, agencies. - The University does not recognize declarations of resident status made by other agencies.
-A person who is a Minnesota resident for tax or voting purposes, for example, is not necessarily a resident for University of Minnesota tuition and admission purposes. - The University's definition of resident status applies both to payment of tuition and admission to University of Minnesota colleges.
+- The University of Minnesota definition of the term "resident" may be different from the definitions developed by other, non-University, agencies. - A person who is a Minnesota resident for tax or voting purposes, is not necessarily a resident for University of Minnesota tuition and admission purposes. - The University's definition of resident status applies both to payment of tuition and admission to University of Minnesota colleges.